Skip to main content

 In this example, a ratio of 5 means you earned $5 in revenue for every $1 spent on marketing efforts overall.

-While Shopify does not automatically compute the marketing efficiency ratio, you can still gather the necessary data within your account and combine it with your total ad costs from all channels.
-Here’s how:
+While Shopify does not automatically compute MER, you can still gather the necessary data within your account and combine it with your total ad costs from all channels.
+Here's how:

 Let's walk through a realistic (but simplified) scenario: